skip to Main Content

 Imagine two spherical space stations with a limitless supply of rockets.
 Each space station sends out rockets in straight lines in all directions.
 The rockets are all of equal size and cruising at constant and equal speeds.
 The space around the space stations is soon full of rockets moving in straight lines.

-Let’s say we want to calculate the total number of collisions happening between these rockets over a period of a year.
-The way we do this is to first consider the size of the rockets.
-Big rockets will have more collisions than small rockets.
-Let’s call the size factor k.
+To calculate the total number of collisions happening between our rockets over a given period, we first consider the size of our rockets.
+Big rockets will result in more collisions than small rockets.

 Next thing we have to recognize is that anything related to probability is calculated by multiplications.
 If the rate at which rockets stream out of space station one is q1, and the rate at which rockets stream out of space station two is q2, then q1 times q2 reflects the number of collisions happening.